reinh/notes/posts/2014-07-16-diff-lists,-cont,-yoneda,-and-free-monad-optimizations.markdown

 1.7320508075688772
 ```

-So `k` is a *suspended computation* that will apply the value `3` to any continuation that is passed to it.
+So `k` is a *suspended computation* that will apply the value `3` to
-This is great, but what can we *do* with it?
-Let's start with a problem first tackled by John Hughes in 1986[^hughes],
+any continuation that is passed to it.
+This is great, but what can we
+*do* with it?
+Let's start with a problem first tackled by
-the list concatenation problem.
+@hughes1986novel, the list concatenation problem.
+The problem is this:
-The problem is this: constructing a list by repeatedly concatenating onto the end has $O(2^n)$ performance.
+constructing a list by repeatedly concatenating onto the end has
-This is because each new concatenation must traverse the entire first list before it can add the second list.
+$O(2^n)$ performance.
+This is because each new concatenation must
+traverse the entire first list before it can add the second list.

-[^hughes]: Hughes, R. J. M. M. *A novel representation of lists and its application to the function "reverse"* Information processing letters 22.3 (1986): 141-144.

 The definition of `(++)` is